emmamarichal/googlefonts.github.io/gf-guide/qa.md

 -   [Font table viewer](https://glyphsapp.com/tools/fonttableviewer) to turn the UFOs into FontTools objects;
 -   [DTL OT Master](https://www.fontmaster.nl/otmaster.html) to also edit them.

-### Checking with Fontbakery
+### Checking with Fontspector

-Fontbakery is our primary quality assurance testing tool to make it easier to check that font projects are optimal, making sure that the fonts **are reliable** before they are submitted to the users.
+Fontbakery was previously our primary quality assurance testing tool.
+We now use Fontspector, a Rust-based tool, which makes it easier to ensure that font projects are optimal and that the fonts are reliable before being delivered to users.

 #### Log levels results